HariKube/serverless-kube-watch-trigger/README.md

 ### ⚡ Usage Tips

 * Use `{{ toJson . }}` to include the **entire event** as JSON in the body.
-* The `.old` and `.new` objects inside `eventFilter` correspond to the Kubernetes resource states before and after the event.
 * Combine `eventFilter` with label/field selectors for fine-grained control.
 * TLS and BasicAuth can be used together if the target requires both mutual TLS and credentials.
 * Upon any error, the operator first updates the trigger's status field.
 It then tries to restart the watcher, resuming from the status.lastResourceVersion.